CFL: 9th season

 (Calgary) Jorden played two games (one start) and had two catches for six yards.
 He was on the reserve list for Games 4 and 5 and spent time on both the one-game injury list and practice roster.

 (Calgary) Jorden made his CFL debut on Nov.
-1 against the Bombers.
-In one game he had one catch for seven yards and two special teams tackles.
-He was on the practice roster when he first joined the team and spent Game 18 on the injured list.
+1 against the Blue Bombers.
+In one game, he had one catch for seven yards and two special-teams tackles.
+He was on the practice roster when he first joined the team and spent Week 19 on the injured list.